Wuwan-Tong/GenerateMasks/README.md

 - note
   1. In total 203840 figures for both original&complement masks, DCT bases, DCT dictionaries and correlation map.
 Plot wothout values in the heatmap is much faster.
-  2. if you only need data, comment out the code block for plotting (in code file marked as % plot start------ and % plot end-------), it will be very fast to get the result.
+  2. if you only need data, comment out the code block for plotting (in code file marked as % plot start------ and % plot end-------), it will be very fast to get the result without plotting.
   3. While running the code, sometimes matlab close itself with unknown reason.
-Then we have to restart matlab and restart running.
-You can change the value of for-loop at 'for var=1:xx' to restart shortly before the break point, so as to not waste much time.
+I'm not sure if the same thing also happens to your computer.
+Then I have to restart matlab and restart running.
+If this happens, you can change the value of for-loop at 'for var=1:xx' to restart shortly before the break point, so as to not waste much time.